TheThingsNetwork/docs/doc/content/lorawan/regional-parameters/_index.md

 ### US902-928 Data Rates

-The following table shows the bit rate for each data rate configured with the spreading factor and the bandwidth.
+The following table shows the **bit rate** for each data rate configured with the spreading factor and the bandwidth.

 *   DR0 - DR4 and DR8 - DR13 are used for LoRa modulation.
 *   DR4 is identical to DR12.
 *   DR8 - DR13 are only used for downlink messages.

-Table: US902-928 data rate configurations vs bit rate

 <table>
   <tr>